officialheartwell/alx-low_level_programming/README.md

-I'm now a ALX Student, this is my first repository as a full-stack engineer for c programming
+I'm now an ALX Student, this is my first repository as a full-stack engineer for c programming